Periodicity and Free Periodicity of Alternating Knots

 \section{Addendum}

-The results of K. Boyle's paper \cite{boy} and of this one as well as of a previous paper \cite{co2} overlap.
-The Flyping theorem is central but the techniques differ with different visualizations.
+There is some overlap between the results of K. Boyle's paper ( \cite{boy}) and this one, as well as our previous paper (\cite{co2}).The Flyping theorem is central but the techniques differ with somewhat different visualizations.
 For example, the symmetry of freely $q$-periodic alternating knots in our approach makes it easy to identify them as $(q,r)$-lens knots.